aristosv/webserver/README.md

 Before running the script you will have to open ports 80 and 443 on your firewall, to allow http > https redirection and certificate validation.
 You will also have to create an A record for your domain and point it to your server IP Address.

+---
+## Required setup information
+- **Domain Name:** The name of the domain you want to host on your server, without www.
+- **Email Address:** Your email address, used for LetsEncrypt notifications
+- **MariaDB root Password:** The root password for your MariaDB database

 ```bash
 bash <(wget --no-check-certificate -qO- https://raw.githubusercontent.com/aristosv/webserver/main/01_install)
 ```